top of page

 Therefore, the following guidelines are established:

-• Maintain passwords that allow use only by authorized personnel.
+• Maintain access keys that allow use only by authorized personnel.

-• Verify the information that comes from external sources in order to corroborate that it is free of any contaminating or harmful agent for the operation of the equipment.
+• Verify information from external sources to corroborate that it is free of any contaminant or harmful agent for the operation of the equipment.

-• Maintain insurance policies for computer resources in Operation.
+• Maintain insurance policies for IT resources in operation.

 Article 31

-In no case will the use of devices unrelated to the area's IT processes be authorized.
-Consequently, the entry and / or installation of particular hardware and software is prohibited, that is, it is not owned by GTCLOUD, except in emergent cases authorized by the Management.
+Under no circumstances will the use of devices foreign to the area's IT processes be authorized.
+Consequently, the entry and/or installation of personal hardware and software, i.e., that is not GTCLOUD property, is prohibited, except in emergency cases authorized by Management.

 Article 32

-The Information Technology Administration will create a computer contingency plan for the departments that includes at least the following points:
+The IT Administration will create for the departments an IT contingency plan that includes at least the following points:

-• Continue with the operation of the area with computerized procedures
+• Continue with the area's operation with alternate IT procedures.

-• Keep the backups of information in a safe place, outside the place where the equipment is located.
+• Have information backups in a secure place, outside the place where the equipment is located.

-• Have the support by magnetic means or in documentary form, of the operations necessary to reconstruct the damaged files.
+• Have support by magnetic means or in documentary form for the operations necessary to reconstruct damaged files.

-• Have an operating instructions for the detection of possible failures, so that any corrective action is carried out with the minimum possible degradation of the data.
+• Have an operation instruction for detecting possible failures, so that any corrective action is performed with the minimum possible degradation of data.

-• Have a directory of internal staff and external support staff, which can be called upon when any anomaly is detected.
+• Have a directory of internal personnel and external support personnel to which recourse can be made when any anomaly is detected.

-• Maintain reviews of the plan in order to carry out the respective updates.
+• Maintain plan reviews in order to make the respective updates.

 6.7 IT STRATEGIES